-TracingCOVID is the August 2021 re-launch of the testandtrace.com newsletter for the vaccination era.
+TracingCOVID is an August 2021 re-launch of the testandtrace.com newsletter for the vaccination era.

 The pulse of this Thursday newsletter is designed to snap forward out of the hypnotic trance to course-correct our way to the best 2021-2022 school year possible.